 Rome is a town that does not mess around from the museums to the architecture and, our favorite, food.
 Everything in this city is on full volume from the personalities to the traffic and even the food -- prepare to go big or go home.

-There's a lot of local food in Rome that has serious history -- but here are five Roman bites we insist you try next tim you find yourself in Rome:
+There's a lot of local food in Rome that has serious history -- but here are five bites we insist you try next time you travel to Rome:

 Classic Roman Pastas

-We could go on and on just about all the fried food in Rome but we're partial to fried zucchini blossoms and suppli (a fried risotto bite)—preferably from Supplizio and eaten hot while walking the streets
+We could go on and on just about all the fried food you'll try when you travel to Rome but we're partial to fried zucchini blossoms and suppli (a fried risotto bite)—preferably from Supplizio and eaten hot while walking the streets.

 If a pizza and a panini crossed, you'd end up with a trappizzino (the name being a hybrid of the words trammezzino (a triangular sandwich) and pizza).
-This is a relatively recent creation by the folks over at the namesake Trappizzino but everyone insisted we try it last time we were in town.
+This is a relatively recent creation by the folks over at the namesake Trappizzino but everyone insisted we try it last time we were last traveled to Rome

 More Italy On Salt & Wind